-Long-term care: Care in a facility for longer than the month of admission.
+Long-term care: Care in a facility for longer than the month of admission plus one month.

-Managed care plan: A Medi-Cal plan that uses only certain doctors, specialists, clinics, pharmacies and hospitals for Medi-Cal recipients enrolled in that plan.
+Managed care plan: A Medi-Cal plan that uses only certain doctors, specialists, clinics, pharmacies, and hospitals for Medi-Cal recipients enrolled in that plan.
 IEHP is a managed care plan.